 To get a loan, you must have fair personal credit, substantial assets, and a solid track record.
 Conventional borrowers should get a bank loan guaranteed by the Small Business Administration (SBA), as covered in the next point.

 An SBA Loan is one of the best options to finance a business purchase.
 The SBA itself does not lend money.
-Instead, it provides guarantees and safety measures for banks who, in turn, can lend money to fund acquisitions.
+Instead, it provides guarantees and safety measures for banks that, in turn, can lend money to fund acquisitions.

 The SBA sets some minimum qualification guidelines.
 But banks have the freedom to add to those guidelines as they see fit.